13 Landscape Photography Gear Essentials – Best Picks By A Professional

 -30 Celsius (-22 Fahrenheit) when this was taken.
 Still working away.

-I have always maintained that it is important to be comfortable while you are out searching for beautiful photos.
-Landscape photography often requires extended periods of waiting outdoors and potentially hiking through a landscape to get to your destination.
-If you spend all of your time feeling too hot, too cold, or too wet, it’s a distraction from the creative process, and you’re far more likely to give up and go home too early.
+I have always maintained that it is essential to be comfortable while you are out searching for beautiful photos.
+Landscape photography often requires extended periods of waiting outdoors and potentially hiking through a landscape to reach your destination.
+If you spend all of your time feeling too hot, cold, or wet, it’s a distraction from the creative process, and you’re far more likely to give up and go home too early.

-Warm environments are simple to deal with — just make sure you have plenty of water, sunscreen, and bug repellant.
+Warm environments are simple to deal with–ensure you have plenty of water, sunscreen, and bug repellant.
 Cold, wet environments are a little trickier because they require specialist clothing.
-If you want to delve deep into this particular subject, I’ve previously written an in-depth guide to photography in cold weather, based on my fifteen+ years of living in Western Canada, and more recently, Northern Canada in the Yukon.
+If you want to delve deep into this particular subject, I’ve written an in-depth guide to photography in cold weather, based on my fifteen+ years of living in Western Canada and, more recently, Northern Canada in the Yukon.

-The short version is that it’s well worth your time to develop a good layering system using clothing from quality brands.
-You don’t need a lot of cold-weather gear, but a good base layer, mid-layer and shell are worth investing in and should last many years of use if you take care of them.
+The short version is that developing an excellent layering system using clothing from quality brands is well worth your time.
+You don’t need a lot of cold-weather gear, but a good base layer, mid-layer, and shell are worth investing in and should last many years of use if you take care of them.

 My own basic setup during outdoor movement is a merino wool base layer, a mid-layer with synthetic insulation, and a Gore-Tex shell.
 Then I’ll also carry a highly packable down-filled mid-layer that can be applied when at rest, and my favourite photography gloves.

-A functional tripod is an essential piece of gear for successful landscape photography, and much as I have implored you earlier not to buy a piece of crap tripod, I know there are many that will ignore that hard-learned advice.
-Even for those that do spend a little more on their support gear, accidents do still happen and a tripod – with its long spindly legs – will always be one of the more fragile items in your kit, especially in cold weather where materials become brittle.
+A functional tripod is an essential piece of gear for successful landscape photography, and much as I have implored you earlier not to buy a piece of crap tripod, I know many will ignore that hard-learned advice.
+Even for those who spend a little more on their support gear, accidents still happen, and a tripod– with its long, spindly legs–will always be one of the more fragile items in your kit, especially in cold weather where materials become brittle.

-To be prepared for a worst-case scenario, it’s a good idea to carry a tripod tool like the RRS MTX tool for general in-the-field maintenance, and a little duct tape for emergencies.
-Of course, a tripod that has been fixed with tape won’t have its original rigidity, but if the wind is calm and the ground is relatively steady, it’ll still be a darn sight more useful than a two-legged “tripod”.
-I simply carry a couple of feet of tape wrapped around one of the tripod legs.
+To be prepared for a worst-case scenario, carrying a tripod tool for general in-the-field maintenance and a little duct tape for emergencies is a good idea.
+Of course, a tripod fixed with tape won’t have its original rigidity, but if the wind is calm and the ground is relatively steady, it’ll still be a darn sight more valuable than a two-legged “tripod.”
+I carry a couple of feet of tape wrapped around one of the tripod legs for just such emergencies.

 I also like to carry a rocket blower with me at all times.
-Much as their odd shape can be annoying to pack into your bag, there are many times it has been useful.
+Much as their odd shape can be annoying to pack into your bag, there have been many times when they have been helpful.
 In regular shooting with a wider aperture, sensor dust doesn’t show up that often.
-But once you stop that lens down to a smaller aperture, as you often do for landscapes, any dust will become obvious in your photos.
-In combination with your camera’s own dust removal function, I find the simple rocket blower solves the problem 99% of the time.
+But once you stop that lens down to a smaller aperture, as you frequently do for landscapes, any dust will become evident in your photos.
+Combined with your camera’s dust removal function, the simple rocket blower solves the problem 99% of the time.

 Pin This Post